ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     - Transaction definition
     - In the *LOGMODE=* URL parameter

-Whether or not the APPL card includes a LOGMODE,

 If the VIRTEL transaction references a LOGMODE, this logmode will always take precedence over that present in the APPL card AND over that possibly passed in URL

 If the VIRTEL transaction does not refer to LOGMODE, then the one possibly passed in URL will take precedence over that present in the APPL CARD